The Mental Health Solution . com

 I learned this the hard way.
 Fortunately, I survived with no permanent ill effects.
 I should have discontinued the Xanax I was taking slowly.

-Some psychotropic drugs are even more difficult to get off of than street drugs.
+Some psychotropic drugs are more difficult to get off of than street drugs.
 If you attempt to get off these drugs, you can expect your mental health symptoms to get worse before they get better.
 This is because you may experience withdrawal, just like with a street drug.

 If you decide to stop taking your psychotropic drugs—contrary to your doctor's advice—it is highly unlikely you will be able to find a licensed medical facility that will be willing to supervise the withdrawal process.
 This is because they will likely view the medication you are taking as 'medically necessary' to treat an incurable chronic medical condition.